 Moore Kuehn, PLLC Encourages Investors of Ampio Pharmaceuticals, Inc. to Contact Law Firm

-NEW YORK, Sept.
-12, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Ampio Pharmaceuticals, Inc. AMPE breached their fiduciary duties to shareholders.
+/EIN News/ -- NEW YORK, Sept.
+12, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Ampio Pharmaceuticals, Inc. (NYSE: AMPE) breached their fiduciary duties to shareholders.

 According to a federal securities lawsuit, Ampio Pharmaceuticals insiders caused the company to make false and/or misleading statements and/or failed to disclose that: (i) the Company's true ability to successfully file a BLA for Ampion was inflated; (ii) the results of the AP-013 study and the timing of unblinding the data from the AP-013 study were inflated; and (iii) that, as a result, of the foregoing, statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.